ymich9963/mdnotes.nvim/README.md

 A plugin to create a great note-taking experience in Neovim.

 ## Features
+- Open hyperlinks to files and URLs with `:Mdn open`.
 - Set your index file and go there with `:Mdn home`.
 - Set your journal file and go there with `:Mdn journal`.
 - Open Wikilinks (`[[link]]` or `[[link#Section]])` with `:Mdn open_wikilink`.